 We've also put together neighborhood guides with self-guided tours to help you explore.

 Get a New Orleans History Lesson

 The Historic New Orleans Collection should be the first stop for all history buffs.

-It has several free exhibits including its Louisiana Galleries, which covers every era of the city.
+It has several free exhibits including its Louisiana Galleries, which cover every era of the city.

 You could also visit Congo Square to see one of the most historic sites in the city where slaves would gather hundreds of years ago, giving families a chance to connect even if they weren't always able to be together.

-Another historic site is none other than Jackson Square, as former president Andrew Jackson once laid the cornerstone of the battle monument.
+Another historic site is none other than Jackson Square, where former president Andrew Jackson once laid the cornerstone of the battle monument.

 A few blocks away, you'll find the Old Ursuline Convent, constructed in 1727 -- before the nation was even born!